huntergps/handbook-docs/Fuse/03 - UI Components.md

 	<Rectangle Width="50" Height="50" Fill="#888" />
 	<Text>Hello world!</Text>

 Note that just because something is enclosed in a tag doesn't necessarily mean it has to be a UI component.
-UX uses tags for other concepts also, such as @(Triggers) and @(Actions).
+UX uses tags for other concepts also, such as @(Trigger:Triggers) and @(Actions).

 > ## Videos on this topic